Complexlity/creative-art-marketplace/README.md

 Special thanks to the angelhack team for making this a huge learning experience for me.
 I look forward to the themes of future challenges

-All shout out to [this figma design](https://www.figma.com/file/vnkguspCOJQue9YaFQ18IF/NFT-Marketplace-(Community)?type=design&node-id=0-1) for inspiration on how to structure some parts of the site
+Also, shoutout to [this figma design](https://www.figma.com/file/vnkguspCOJQue9YaFQ18IF/NFT-Marketplace-(Community)?type=design&node-id=0-1) for inspiration on how to structure some parts of the site